Weakly positive and directed Anosov representations: Abstract

 \section{Abstract}

-Given a finitely generated group $\Gamma$ with finite generating set $R$, we introduce the notion of an $R$-directed Anosov representation.
+Given a finitely generated group $\Gamma$, a directed graph $\Lambda$, and a map $R:\Lambda\to\Gamma$, we introduce the notion of an $(R,\Lambda)$-directed Anosov representation.
 This is a weakening of the notion of Anosov representations.
-Our main theorem gives a procedure to construct $R$-directed Anosov representations using Fock-Goncharov positivity.
+Our main theorem gives a procedure to construct $(R,\Lambda)$-directed Anosov representations using Fock-Goncharov positivity.
 As an application of our main theorem, we construct large families of primitive stable representations from $F_2$ to $\PGL(V)$, including non-discrete and non-faithful examples.